tlevine/www.thomaslevine.com/content/!/hovering-cycle/index.md

 In this scenario, males mainly stand regardless of the privacy of the toilet.

 #### Approach 1b: Generating fake odds ratios from the regression coefficients
-These odds ratios were suspiciously high.
-I suspected this to be a typo in my code, but I found none, so I also computed these ratios from the fake data.
+Those odds ratios were suspiciously high.
+I suspected this to be a typo in my code, but I found none.
+Darn.

+As a check, I also computed these ratios from the fake data.
 I arrived at odds-ratios that were much smaller but still in the same direction.
 I was still suspicious, also because I got some bimodal probability distributions when I compared the chance of using a dirty posture